Skip to content

 Exotic Skins

-Alligator (Mississippiensis) Origin: American alligator Finish: Matte or Lisse (shiny) Scale: Square, symmetrical tiles Market: Premium exotic.
-Matte trending.
-Verdict: Classic exotic choice.
-Matte Alligator B25: $80-120K.
-Lisse adds 10-15% premium.
+Alligator (Mississippiensis) Origin: American alligator Finish: Matte or Lisse (shiny) Scale pattern: Square, symmetrical tiles Market: Matte finish currently the more sought-after of the two Verdict: Most accessible full-exotic entry.
+Matte Alligator Birkin 25 ranges $80–120K depending on color and hardware.
+Lisse adds approximately 10–15% premium.

-Crocodile (Niloticus) Origin: Nile crocodile Scale: Larger, more irregular tiles than alligator Rarity: Very rare, higher cost than alligator Himalaya: Niloticus dyed in gradient (white to gray) Verdict: Pinnacle exotic.
-Himalaya Nilo B25: $200-300K.
-Investment-grade.
+Crocodile (Niloticus) Origin: Nile crocodile Scale pattern: Larger, more irregular tiles than alligator Rarity: Higher cost and rarity than alligator Himalaya: Niloticus dyed in gradient — white to gray Verdict: Pinnacle exotic.
+Himalaya Niloticus Birkin 25 is the market apex — most valuable bag in regular secondary market circulation.

 Exotics: Professional cleaning only.
 Store in dust bag with humidity control.
-Never DIY clean.
+No DIY treatments — exotic skin is irreversible if damaged.

 Standard Hardware